-The research interests of the department cover all of the major areas of finance, including corporate finance, international finance, financial intermediation, financial markets, portfolio theory, empirical investments and theoretical asset pricing.
+The research interests of the department cover all of the major areas of finance, including corporate finance, behavioral finance, international finance, financial intermediation, financial markets, portfolio theory, empirical investments and theoretical asset pricing.

-All students who enter the Ph.D. program in finance choose a program of study in consultation with the department’s doctoral program director.
+All students who enter the Ph.D. in Finance program choose a program of study in consultation with the department’s doctoral program director.
 A typical student’s program covers a broad range of topics, including microeconomics, econometrics, corporate finance and investments (outlined below).
-In order to meet students’ career interests and background, curriculum specifications are possible.

-Comprehensive exams are taken during early summer.
+Comprehensive exams are taken during late spring.
 After passing this exam, the student can begin working on the doctoral dissertation under the supervision of an individual faculty member.

 Student conducts individual research, culminating in a doctoral dissertation.
 The dissertation proposal and defense are oral presentations made before the student’s dissertation committee.

 Faculty-student collaboration is a significant part of the Broad experience.
-Doctoral students have the opportunity to work with some of the top researchers across multiple disciplines.
+Finance doctoral students have the opportunity to work with some of the top researchers across multiple disciplines.
 Find out more about the research opportunities for finance doctoral students at MSU.Learn More

 The finance faculty at Michigan State University are outstanding in their field and have diverse research interests.
 Meet our faculty currently working with Ph.D. students in the finance doctoral program.Learn More